 This is actually a good thing though as most of the nightlife in Sairee is based along the beach, so being set back from the beach is good as this means that noise isn't an issue if you want to have an early night every now and again.

 When you arrive on Koh Tao we recommend you take a taxi from the pier to Sairee, this should only cost you 50-100 Baht per person.
 As we're new some taxi drivers may not know where we are but if they seem confused as there are a number of hostels that have opened up with similar names to our own you can tell them to take you to DJL Diving or Silver Sands and they'll probably drive you straight past or to the front door as we are on the same street as both of these.
-We are the large white building just before the DJL Bar/Restaurant and swimming pool.
+We are the big blue building just before the DJL Bar/Restaurant and swimming pool.

 How to get to Koh Tao